 Dosage Suggestions: Start with two (2) droppersful (squeezes) of the tincture or one cup of tea three times a day.
 Results should be seen within 12-24 hours.
 If the desired results are not achieved with this level, you may increase how often you take it (increase to 4 times a day, then 5 and so on, as needed) or increase the number of droppersful (squeezes) taken at a time.
 There are no rules – its ok to do whatever you find works for you.
 Some women find that taking two droppersful of the tincture (or a cup of the tea) each time they sit down to nurse or pump does the trick for them, and this is perfectly fine to do.
 If too much of the herb is taken, over-fullness or engorgement may occur.
 If so, simply reduce the amount of herb taken until the right balance is found for you.
 Please note that although our herbs tend to work quickly, most lactation consultants suggest giving an herb (or herbal product) at least two weeks of use before switching to something else.
 During this time, it is fine to experiment around with dosage amounts to see if that helps and makes a difference for you.
 People's bodies and situations can all be very different, so go with what works for you.
 (NOTE: A 1oz tincture typically lasts 1 week, a 2oz bottle for 2 weeks, and a 4oz bottle for 4 weeks, depending on use.)

 Tea or tincture?
 The tea counts towards your daily water intake and it’s pleasant tasting.
+A large batch of tea can be made and kept in the refrigerator to sip on throughout the day.
 Teas tend to be relaxing also, as you need to take a little time to enjoy it.
 For busy moms though, this might not be an easy or feasible option.
 Many moms put tea on the stove to brew, get busy and then promptly forget about it.
-Tinctures tend to be much more convenient.
-Nothing needs to be made or brewed – you just take the drops and you’re done.
+Tinctures tend to be much more convenient, as nothing needs to be made or brewed – you just take the drops and you’re done.
 It’s convenient to carry in one’s purse and is portable.
-If more frequent dosing needs to be done, it’s easier to take the drops than to drink several more cups of tea a day.
+If more frequent dosing needs to be done, it’s easier to take the drops than to drink several cups of tea a day.
 And you can do both – enjoy a cup of tea in the morning or at night before bed, and take the tincture drops during the day, when one tends to be busier.
-Two droppersful (squeezes) of tincture equals one cup of tea.
-Also, a large batch of tea can be made and kept in the refrigerator to sip on throughout the day.
+You can also make an instant cup of tea using the tincture by putting 2 droppersful (squeezes) into an 8oz cup of warm water.
+(Two droppersful (squeezes) of tincture equals one cup of tea.)
+Feel free to adjust the dosage as you find works best for you.
 Both herbal tea and tincture are good options – it comes down to lifestyle and personal preference.
 Please see the articles on Tinctures, How to Make a Tea, and Storage of your Herbal Products for details.

 Moringa, also known as Malunggay or the Miracle Tree, is a superfood used by many cultures around the world as a valuable food source due to its high nutrition levels.
 Its well-known for its ability to increase breastmilk production in nursing mothers, and helps support good health in general for both mother and baby.
 It can be used by pregnant women to provide nutrition, and should not pose a risk for starting breastmilk production prematurely.
 (If it does for some reason, its advised to discontinue the herb so as to not risk the all-important colostrum period that occurs in immediate postpartum.)
 The only thing of note with this herb is that it should NOT be used by women trying to conceive, as it may prevent implantation of the fertilized egg.
 There are no other contraindications or interactions noted with this amazing herb.
 Click HERE for more information on Moringa and all of the ways it supports good health.
 This herb is a great choice for women who may not be getting optimal nutrition or tend to be run-down or frequently ill, or whose babies may need additional nutritional support.
 Dosage suggestions are the same as for the Nursing Tincture Moringa Blend above.